Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-/(educ|medit|memoris)ation/ as medicine (ayurveda is floss; no paywall, license wall,..) is safer than homeopathy; impossible to overdose on education pareto principle v 100% brain magic works by education for muggles
+/(educ|medit|memoris)ation/ as medicine (ayurveda is floss; no paywall, license wall,..) is safer than homeopathy; impossible to overdose on education pareto principle v 100% brain magic works by education for muggles i just discovered the blue print for horn(∘plenty),..